-TRANSPORTATION

-We support the reauthorization of the federal highway fund and oppose such funding being redirected to non-roads and non-bridges projects.
+TRANSPORTATION We support the reauthorization of the federal highway fund and oppose such funding being redirected to non-roads and non-bridges projects.
 We support a new program for public school bus driver training that would properly train applicants, but would not require a full CDL.
+Traffic violations that occur in relation to or near implements of husbandry should be based on a separate and higher fine schedule.
 We support additional funding and staffing for driver's license testing facilities.
 We oppose any legislation that revokes an individual's driver's license as punishment for unrelated violations of the law or encouragement to act on an unrelated endeavor (i.e. obtaining liability insurance).
 County roads and bridges should maintain a high funding priority by the Oklahoma Legislature.
+We support an increase in the cap on apportionment to the County Improvement for Road and Bridges (CIRB) fund.
 We recommend a standard minimum height of at least 17 feet for new bridges and overpasses across existing highways in the state of Oklahoma.

-All motor vehicle excise tax should be earmarked for county roads, state highways and city streets, rather than going into the general revenue fund.

 We oppose the use of state funds and federal gas tax monies in promoting and assisting in the construction or maintenance of toll roads.
 The Oklahoma Dept. of Transportation (ODOT) should pay for repairing county roads used for detours when building or repairing state highways.
 Access roads around lakes that have been built by the state should be maintained by the state and not by the counties.
 We support new bridges being built on the original right-of-way and not off-set.
 We support ODOT being responsible for maintaining their fences along limited access highways.